jonedavis/claudiajs-first-use-guide/README.md

-# A guide on deploying a AWS Lambda function using Claudia.js
+# A guide on deploying an AWS Lambda function using Claudia.js

 This repository is a starting point to using [Claudia](https://claudiajs.com/) as a deployment utility for AWS Lambda.